zellwk/zellwk.com/src/posts/2020-12-23-moonlander.md

 The backspace key is located two keys away from zero on a normal keyboard.
 In this case, we only have one after zero, which is a serious problem.
 This means both symbols and backspace need to be located elsewhere.

-Originally, added backspace to the right command key (as a dual-function key) since I use the backspace more often than Enter.
+Originally, I added backspace to the right command key (as a dual-function key) since I use the backspace more often than Enter.
 But I needed backspace to repeat frequently, which cannot be done on a Dual-function key.
 So backspace needs to have a dedicated key by itself.

 The closest and most comfortable place for me is the top piano key in the right thumb cluster.
 So I added backspace there.